bokab/bokab/README.md

 - 👋 Hi, I’m @bokab
-- 👀 I’m interested in programming, and as a boy I liked computer science and wanted to learn more about it.
+- 👀 I’m interested in Web Development!
 - 🌱 I’m currently learning React, and improving myself in Javascript.
 I plan to bring my knowledge to an enviable level!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Text me!